svub/nunya/_SETUP.md

       python3 web_app.py
       ```

-    * TODO - customize the relayer to watch for events from the gateway
+    * TODO - customize the relayer logs
+    * TODO - run the relayer as a service with logs

+    * Note: The relayer is configured to listen each gateway and forwards relevant messages.

 #### Configure